Herlene Budol: Acting career

 Budol appeared in Magpakailanman on November 30, 2019, and played the role of Jenny, an OFW, in the episode "Yaya Dubai & I".
 That was her first television drama project in GMA Network which trended and gained higher ratings than an episode of ABS-CBN's MMK, their rival network.
 She also appeared in the TV series Madrasta, playing the role of 'Sandy Escudero'.
 She was the title holder of "Binibining Angono in Sining" in 2017.
 She also appeared and participated in the Philippine comedy TV series One of the Baes.

+In both 2023, she played her first lead role in the GMA Afternoon Prime series, Magandang Dilag, as Georgina "Gigi" Robles / Gretchen "Greta V" Veneracion, a lady with an ugly appearance who turned into a beauty who seeks her vengeance against the person who cruelly hurts her and her loved ones.
+After completing the series Magandang Dilag, she also joined the cast members of the action-drama series Black Rider who played the role Marikit "Pretty" Calaguas.

 Pageantry

-She joined Binibining Pilipinas 2022 as a contender, bagging seven special awards and ending up as 1st runner-up.
-She is the Philippines' representative for Miss Planet International 2022, but withdrew.
+In February 2022, Budol signed a management contract with Wilbert Tolentino.
+In July 2023, Tolentino terminated his management contract with Budol for health reasons and devote ample time to his child and family.